 - ATC 1009 Hawthorn campus

 Dr Sarah Benson is a Postdoctoral Research Fellow at the Centre for Human Psychopharmacology, Swinburne University.
 She has been involved in a range of clinical trials assessing the neurocognitive effects of alcohol, caffeine and nutraceutical interventions.
-Her main research interests are focused on licit and illicit drug use, functional outcomes following use and hangover.
+Her main research interests are focused on cognitive impairment and enhancement, licit and illicit drug use, functional outcomes following drug use and alcohol hangover.
 Her current work examines the effects of alcohol on driving performance and cognitive multi-tasking during a hangover state.
 In her PhD, Dr Benson explored the bio-behavioural effects of alcohol and caffeine, alone and in combination.

 PhD candidate and honours supervision

 Accredited to supervise Masters & Doctoral students as Associate Supervisor.

 - Psychology Not Elsewhere Classified - 170199

 - 2018, International, Seal of Excellence, European Commission

 - 2016, National, Public Safety Business Agency Letter of Commendation, Queensland Police Service

 - 2014, National, Poster Presnetation Award, Australasian Professional Society on Alcohol and other Drugs